mogelbrod/quick-opener/README.md

 - Open any path across the file system using only the keyboard (no more pesky native file system popups!)
 - Fuzzy path matching using the built-in VS Code fuzzy matcher
 - Starts in directory of current file (if open) to make relative navigation quick and easy
-- Begin entering any absolute path (or `~/`) to quickly locate files outside the current workspace
+- Begin entering any absolute path (or a pre-configured prefix) to quickly locate files outside the current workspace
 - Navigate to parent directory by entering `..` or pressing <kbd>Ctrl</kbd>-<kbd>U</kbd>
 - Additional functionality available via window and item buttons, as well as keybindings:
   - <kbd>Enter</kbd> - **File:** Open file / **Directory:** Change relative root directory